Check Out What Whales Are Doing With TXN

-Investors with a lot of money to spend have taken a bearish stance on Texas Instruments (NASDAQ:TXN).
+Whales with a lot of money to spend have taken a noticeably bearish stance on Texas Instruments.

+Looking at options history for Texas Instruments (NASDAQ:TXN) we detected 8 trades.

 |Symbol